Aeastr/CursorBounds/README.md

 - Get the bounding rectangle of the caret for text fields and text areas.
 - Graceful handling of unsupported or restricted applications.
 - Built-in fallback mechanisms for robust behavior.
+- Error logging and levels (see below, or check documentation)

 ---